mohammedmxz/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-# Project Titlei
+# What happens when you type google.com in your browser and press Enter

 A comprehensive exploration of what happens behind the scenes when you type "https://www.google.com" in your browser and press Enter.
-Certainly!
-Below is a complete `README.md` file that you can use for your GitHub repository.
-You can copy and paste this content into a file named `README.md` in your project's root directory.

 ```markdown
 # What Happens When You Type "https://www.google.com" in Your Browser and Press Enter